SamEvrald/logbook-app-v2/README_LogbookApp_Final.md

-﻿# Logbook App v2
+﻿# Logbook App

 An advanced logbook system purpose-built for professional students in ISPO-accredited programs (Prosthetics & Orthotics) to track, submit, and sync their clinical activity logs with Moodle LMS — all within a responsive, secure, and intuitive web app.

 ---

-## 🚨 Problem Statement
+## Problem Statement

 Professional health students working in clinics often struggle to document and submit their daily clinical activities efficiently.
 Existing tools are either paper-based or lack Moodle integration, leading to inconsistent tracking, delayed grading, and student-teacher communication gaps.

 **This Logbook App solves this by enabling students to:**
 - Log clinical activities daily from any device
 - Upload up to 5 supporting media files (images/videos)
-- Submit logs per course for teacher grading
+- Submit entries per course for teacher grading
 - View grading status and feedback
 - Sync final grades directly to Moodle
+- Login using their Moodle credentials

 Meanwhile, **teachers** can:
 - View and filter entries by status (submitted, in progress, not submitted)
 - Grade, comment, and optionally allow re-submission
-- Upload feedback media (visible only to the student)
+- Upload feedback media (visible only to the student for better feedback to students for their work)
 - See all students per course linked with Moodle

 Admins manage the entire system — Moodle instances, teachers, students — all in one dashboard.
+- They can view all entries and their details
+- Assign courses to teachers
+- For easy maintenance they are the only ones to create Teacher accounts and other Admin if needed
+- View in graphical representations different activities accross the platform.

 ---

-## 🧠 Architecture Overview
+## Architecture Overview

 - **Backend**: Node.js + Express REST API
 - **Frontend**: React (with React Router DOM, Axios)